 Antony was elected to the Academy of Medical Sciences in 2010, and headed Oxford University’s Department of Pharmacology from 2006 until 2015.

-Professor of Pharmacology and Wellcome Trust Senior Investigator, Department Of Pharmacology, University of Oxford
+Professor of Pharmacology, Department Of Pharmacology, University of Oxford

 Interest and expertise